 For students who are transferring from a two-year institution to a four-year institution:

 Vertical transfers are designed to occur after the second year of a two-year program through which a student would complete his or her associate’s degree.
-However, only about 3% of transfer students receive their degrees before transferring.
+However, only 5.6% of transfer students receive their degrees before transferring.
 Students who first complete an associate’s degree and then transfer to a four-year institution are 16% more likely to complete their bachelor’s degrees than their peers who did not complete their associate’s.

 Some students transfer immediately after receiving their associate’s degrees and enter their four-year institutions as juniors.
 Other students may transfer before completing requirements for the associate’s degree, but their earned credits may apply toward the general education requirements of their bachelor’s degrees.
 Note that students who first complete their associate’s degrees are more likely to complete their bachelor’s.
 These students will receive two diplomas, one from each institution.
 Students who do not first complete their associate’s degrees before going on to finish their bachelor’s only receive one diploma.

 Four out of five community college students intend to transfer to a four-year institution to pursue a bachelor’s degree, but only about 25% of them are successful in doing so.
 With detailed planning and research, you can overcome these odds and earn a four-year degree.

 Attending a two-year institution first is not a setback.
 You can save money on your degree(s) and graduate with two distinct college experiences.
 If you hope to complete a vertical transfer, consider articulation agreements when choosing both your community college and prospective four-year schools.